nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 ## End to End Testing

-If you want to run through this project end to end, you can do so by executing the following commands.
-Please note you must ensure your environment is set up as described in Getting Started and all commands below assume the working directory is `skunkworks-ambulance-queueing-prediction/notebooks`
+If you want to run through this project end-to-end, details on how to do this can be found in the bin directory.

-`jupyter nbconvert --to notebook --execute 01-fake-data-generation.ipynb --ExecutePreprocessor.kernel_name=python3`

-`jupyter nbconvert --to notebook --execute 02-preparing-data-for-modelling.ipynb --ExecutePreprocessor.kernel_name=python3`

-`jupyter nbconvert --to notebook --execute 03-modelling.ipynb --ExecutePreprocessor.kernel_name=python3`